 In the hierarchy of hard-to-buy-for folks, the fashionista often triumphs.
 Fortunately, North Carolina offers multiple luxury shopping destinations fit for the fashion forward.
 At North Hills in Raleigh, browse freestanding boutiques nestled along a walkable square, all surrounding a twinkling Christmas tree.

-Of course, if buying on a budget, flock to the Tanger Outlets of Mebane, Concord or Blowing Rock and pick up something from Polo for him or something from Saks Off Fifth for her.
-Another popular stop is Charlotte Premium Outlets, which opened in 2014 and features high-end retailers like Kate Spade New York, Michael Kors and Under Armour.
+Of course, if buying on a budget, flock to the Tanger Outlets of Mebane or Blowing Rock and pick up something from Polo for him or something from Saks Off Fifth for her.
+Another popular stop is Charlotte Premium Outlets, which opened in 2014 and features high-end retailers such as Kate Spade New York, Michael Kors and Under Armour.

 For the Hard-to-Shop-For